Civil War and Reconstruction: An Eyewitness History by Joe H. Kirchberger

 Very good work marred by sloppy editing.

-Civil War and Reconstruction: An Eyewitness History is a pretty good history of the Civil War.
+Civil War and Reconstruction: An Eyewitness History is a good general history of the Civil War.
 It has good pictures and an easy to read narrative of the war.
 It also has a lengthy appendix that includes many of the relevant historical documents, such as the Constitutions of the USA and the Confederacy, Lincoln and Jefferson's inaugural addresses, the Gettysburg Address, short biographies of the major personalities of the era and battlefield maps.

-Confederate General James Ewell Brown "Jeb" Stuart (1833-64) |
+Confederate General James Ewell Brown

 Unfortunately, there are some errors in the book due to poor editing.
 Two, in particular, bugged me.
-I used this book to look for info on the battle of Gettysyburg and I was unable to find it.
+I used this book to look for info on the battle of Gettysburg and I was unable to find it.
 Its in there, but the chapter it is included in is mistitled.
 It is entitled: "Closing the Ring: The East: November 1863-March 1865."
 It should be November 1862.
 My difficulties arose from the date of the Gettysburg Battle which is included in the chapter- July 1863.

 So, I will keep this book as a reference, due to its fantastic appendices, but I will lower its grade due to sloppy editing.